 A Doctoral thesis, accepted by the University and subsequently published in whatever form, must bear the inscription: "Thesis approved for the degree of Doctor of Philosophy of Rhodes University", or "Thesis approved in partial fulfilment of the degree of Doctor of Philosophy of Rhodes University", as the case may be.
-Similarly, an example of the inscription for a Masters thesis would be: "Thesis approved for the Master of Arts degree of Rhodes University".
+Similarly, an example of the inscription for a Master's thesis would be: "Thesis approved for the Master of Arts degree of Rhodes University".

 Besides publication the University expects candidates to present papers at conferences.
-Postgraduate candidates should consult their supervisors in this regard and preferably deliver papers at DHET accredited conferences.
+Postgraduate candidates should consult their supervisors in this regard.
+It is preferable that DHET accredited conferences are considered if the paper is published in conference proceedings.